MariaRosenholm/VelloChallenge/README.md

 # Vello Coding Challenge

+My take on the Vello Coding challenge!

+Please find the provided steps from Vello that I followed to complete challenge.

-Welcome to the Vello coding challenge!
+# Welcome to the Vello coding challenge!
 Your mission is to finish some of the functionality of this application.

 ## We'd like for you to spend around an hour or two on the task.